 Working and volunteering in amphibian research.

-Dr Chris Gleed-Owen, Chair of the British Herpetological Society
+Dr Chris Gleed-Owen, former Chair of the British Herpetological Society

 (CGO Ecology Ltd, 27a Ridgefield Gardens, Christchurch, Dorset, BH23 4QG)

 Why amphibian research?

 Amphibian research is a globally-important endeavour, and in an age of increased awareness about conservation issues and crises, amphibians are right up there in the headlines.
 For several decades now a ‘Global Amphibian Decline’ has been recognised, with multiple contributing factors, but for many species a common result – crashing populations, and even extinction.

 We’re all familiar with frogs and toads (the Anura, or tailless amphibians), and with newts (part of the salamander family of Caudata, tailed amphibians).
 These make up most of the world’s amphibian species, but there are others - the Gymnophiona or ‘caecilians’, a Tropical group of subterranean, limbless, snake-like amphibians - about which we know very little.

 So why get involved in amphibian research?
 Amphibians are sensitive animals, with soft porous skins, lifecycles that typically require water and land, and often very specific habitat requirements.
 They are recognised indicators of ecosystem health, and bellwethers of climate change, habitat loss and deterioration, novel pathogens, and invasive alien species..

 How to get involved

 Most opportunities to get involved in amphibian research as a career are via higher education and academia.
 However, increasingly, students and gap-year travellers are volunteering (and indeed paying to work!) on amphibian research and conservation projects around the world.
 And even in the UK, there are many opportunities for volunteering to improve your skills.